 They found that early institutionalization changed both the structure and the function of the brain.
 Any time spent in an institution shrunk the volume of gray matter, or brain cell bodies, in the brain.
 Kids who stayed in the orphanages instead of going to foster care also had less white matter, or the fat-covered tracts between brain cell bodies, than kids who, at a young age, moved in with families…children of nurturing mothers had hippocampus volumes 10 percent larger than children whose mothers were not as nurturing.

-So, socialization is definitely important for child development – but, who says socialization only goes on in a school or preschool?
-In fact, we should be asking the question, ‘Is school taking away the time we might spend socializing our own children?’
+So, socialization is definitely important for child development – but who says socialization only goes on in a school or preschool?
+We should be asking the question, ‘Is school taking away the time we might spend socializing with our own children?’

 Myth: ‘Socialization Only Happens in School’

 Ah, the notorious fallacy that socialization exclusively unfolds within the hallowed halls of daycare or traditional schooling.